 For income tax purposes, PeerStreet will issue IRS Form 1099, which could be issued for interest income, original issue discount (for notes with terms longer than one year at the time of issue), cancellation of debt, or for miscellaneous income, such as incentives and late fees, if they exceed $600.

-- Loans are not liquid — Once you invest in a loan or note through PeerStreet, you must remain in the investment until it pays off.
+- Illiquid Investments — Once you invest in a loan or note through PeerStreet, you must remain in the investment until it pays off.
 There is no secondary market for these loans and notes.

 Despite the low minimum initial deposit requirement, PeerStreet is not an investment platform that will work for most investors, and certainly not small investors.
 The platform offers sophisticated loans, based on unconventional arrangements.
-For example, PeerStreet loans are not at all like investing in mortgage-backed securities, and certainly not certificates of deposit.
+For example, PeerStreet loans are not at all like investing in mortgage-backed securities or certificates of deposit.

 You have to have a certain level of knowledge about specialized real estate lending, as well as a strong understanding of the risks that you are taking on.
 PeerStreet will certainly appeal to certain high asset, high-risk investors, but it is not a platform for the average investor.